arahmitz/adamblogstuff/content/posts/20240316-squashstretch/index.md

 {{< alert >}}
 For blender I'm going to use [Bone Widget](https://blenderdefender.gumroad.com/l/boneWidget) to create control shapes.
-For Maya, I'm are going to use [IDR ControllerTools](https://indyrigger.gumroad.com/l/kybSJ?layout=profile) to do the same.
 {{< /alert >}}

 Every rig, at the top of it's hierarchy has to have a **root**.
 It's purpose is to hold information about the default space of the rig.
 It's often represented by a variation of circles with arrows on the ground.